 Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is 'a task in the public interest'.
 Any data from which you can be identified, such as your name, gender, date of birth, or data concerning your health, is known as personal data.
 The University of Oxford, as sponsor, is the data controller and is responsible for looking after your information and using it properly.
-We will be using information from you and your medical records, NHS Digital and other central NHS registries in order to undertake this study and will use the minimum personally-identifiable information possible.
+We will use the smallest amount of personally identifiable information possible.
 We will keep identifiable information about you for 12 months after the study has finished.
 This excludes any research documents with personal information, such as consent forms, which will be held securely at the University of Oxford for 3 years after the publication of the results of the study.